horchi/linux-homectld/README.md

 ```

 Now the pool daemon is installed in folder `/usr/local/bin`
-Check `/etc/poold/poold.conf` file for setting of your database login
+Check `/etc/poold/poold.conf` file for setting of your database login.
+If you have used the defaults above no change is needed.

 # One Wire Sensors: